BlckHawker/Mentor-Schedule-Maker/to-do.md

 - [x] change filters to be similar shape of the calendar (in order to avoid filter conflicts)
 - [x] Have filter drop downs only show when certain people are available
 - [x] Have a checkbox that will force every mentor to get at least one shift (initially on)
-    - [ ] If there are more than 40 mentors, show a error saying that it's not possible
+    - [ ] If there are more than 40 mentors, show an error saying that it's not possible
 - [ ] Fix the "syntax" errors
 - [ ] Add threading (or make generateSchedules an async function) so a timer of how long generation is has been appears (along with how many schedules have been found)
 - [x] Refactor Generate Schedules into a recursive method
 - [ ] Refactor getDayShifts
     - [ ] make the nested for loops a recursive method
-        - [ ] remove any day possibilities where people are working more than the max amount of shifts
+        - [ ] remove any day possibilities where people are working more than the max amount of shifts (make removeMaxHoursExceededDays redundant)